 What are the key differences between different pet care benefits like pet insurance and pet telehealth?

-As an employee benefits administrator, you’re always looking for ways to offer your employees the best possible benefits package – one that attracts and retains your very best employees.
+As an employee benefits administrator, you’re always looking for ways to offer your employees the best possible benefits package – one that attracts and retains your very best employees and appeals to a multi-generational workforce.
 And with more and more people considering their pets to be members of their family, it’s no surprise that pet care benefits like pet insurance and pet telehealth services have become popular benefits options.